MHuzaifa191/brick-breaker/README.md

 # Brick Breaker Game

 ## Overview
-This is a simple Brick Breaker game implemented in x86 assembly language.
+This is a simple Brick Breaker game implemented in x86 assembly language compiled in DOSBOX.
 The game allows players to control a paddle to bounce a ball and break bricks on the screen.
 The objective is to eliminate all the bricks without letting the ball fall below the paddle.

 ## Project Structure
 - `project.asm`: The main assembly file containing the game logic, including the game loop, collision detection, scoring, and rendering.